8 of the Best Colorado Ski Resorts for Thrilling Terrain and Stunning Scenery

 Vail Ski Resort

-Just a few hours from Denver International Airport, Vail has been a winter haven for almost 60 years and has always promised just as much excitement for non-skiers.
+Just a little over two hours from Denver International Airport, Vail has been a winter haven for almost 60 years and has always promised just as much excitement for non-skiers.
 Up on the mountain, more than 5,300 skiable acres welcome adrenaline junkies, with the longest run clocking in at a whopping four miles.
-At the base, enjoy a picturesque stroll through the town of Vail, where you’ll find heated cobblestone streets and chalets that look like they belong in the European Alps.
+At the base, enjoy a picturesque stroll through the town of Vail, where you'll find heated cobblestone streets and chalets that look like they belong in the European Alps.
 Don't miss skiing the "Legendary Back Bowls" and plentiful après-ski and dining options to satisfy the most picky skier.

 Find it: Vail